codezens19/codezens19/README.md

-Here's a sample GitHub intro for an Android, Flutter, React, Node.js, and MongoDB developer:

----

 ## 👋 Hello, I'm Diwakar!

 I'm a passionate software developer with expertise in **Android**, **Flutter**, **React**, **Node.js**, and **MongoDB**.
 I love building seamless, high-performing, and scalable applications that solve real-world problems and enhance user experiences.